What is personal information?

 If you do not agree, you must not provide your personal information, and we may not be able to communicate with you or provide certain products or services to you.

 How do we collect and manage personal information?

 We normally collect information directly from you, for example, when we meet with you in person, have discussions with you on the telephone and when you send us correspondence such as emails or letters or enquiries via our website.
+We may also collect information that you provided to us via our online services and forms.
 We may also collect your personal information from your previous legal representatives when they transfer your file to us or from your other advisers such as accountants or financial planners.
 In Court cases, we also collect information during the case from third parties, including the other parties involved in the case and their lawyers and third parties who are asked to provide information, such as banks, hospitals and doctors.